-Tentative course program for semesters 3 and 4
+Tentative course programme for semesters 3 and 4

 3rd semester (30 credits)

-Two 15 credits courses, each consisting of one part lectures and mandatory readings, and one part in-depth specialization through selected readings and group seminars.
+Two 15 credits courses, each consisting of one part lectures and mandatory readings, and one part in-depth specialisation through selected readings and group seminars.
 Each course is examined through active participation in classes and an individually written research review.
-Possible courses (still pending):

 4th semester (30 credits)